catalyys/cas-farewell/README.md

 To run cas - farewell as an overlay you can simply use a terminal with 100% transparent background and mark as always on top.
 Then just resize it and move it to where you want your overlay to be.

-I have done it via a bash:
+I have done it via bash:
 ```
 xfce4-terminal --geometry=50x13+0+130 --hide-borders --working-directory="$HOME/git/cas-farewell/" -e "./casf -is" -H
 ```